Why women and the topic of money don’t mix

-I consider it an honor to work with women who earnestly want to make changes for the better in their financial life.
-It’s an area of life where women have not received a great deal of support.
+I feel so honored to work with women who earnestly want to make changes for the better in their financial life.
+It’s an area of life where they don’t normally receive a great deal of support.

-One issue is that in our society, talking about money is considered taboo.
+One issue is that in our society, talking about money is taboo.

-It’s okay to talk about your sex life, but not your money.
+It’s okay to talk about your sex life, but not your finances.

-But you see, not having conversations about money does not serve the financial empowerment of women.
-Women need to talk about their money.
-They need to explore the various areas of personal finance.
-They need to have exposure to options, resources and strategies to support them in securing a safe financial future.
-If they don’t, retirement might be a rude awakening.
+We need to talk more openly about our money.
+We need to explore various areas of personal finance in a way that is educational and empowering.
+We need to have exposure to options, resources, and strategies to support us in securing a safe financial future.
+If we don’t, we compromise our retirement security.

 Studies show that women lag behind men in confidence around finances.
 I believe women are not to blame.
 It’s the way we were socialized.